Vijay Singh (filmmaker)

 Vijay Singh is an Indian historian, writer and filmmaker based in Paris.

 Biography

 Vijay Singh is a historian, writer, filmmaker and screenplay writer from India living in Paris.
 He was born to Kanwar Hari Singh, a surgeon, and Kanwarani Raksha Hari Singh.

-Singh was awarded a Bachelor of Arts degree in History from St. Stephen's College, Delhi University and a Masters of Arts degree in History from Jawaharlal Nehru University (JNU), New Delhi.
+Singh was awarded a Bachelor of Arts degree in history from St. Stephen's College, Delhi University and a Master of Arts degree in history from Jawaharlal Nehru University (JNU), New Delhi.

 Inspired by French surrealism and André Breton, Vijay Singh moved to Paris in the early 1980s and enrolled for a PhD at the École des hautes études en sciences sociales.

 Career

 Playwright

 While still a student in New-Delhi, Vijay Singh wrote and directed a play Waiting for Beckett by Godot, followed by A Promenade on the Eyelashes of 1917.

 Journalism

 In the early eighties, Vijay Singh wrote a 20-page article which was published by Le Monde diplomatique.
 This was the start of his career as a journalist in France.
 He has written extensively for the French press, primarily Libération, Le Monde and Le Monde diplomatique on issues revolving around politics, culture, art and cinema, and also contributed articles to magazines and other international newspapers such as The Guardian and The Times of India.

 In 1985, Singh co-presented a long programme with Frédéric Mitterrand on the Opening of the Année de l'Inde (India Year) on TF1, one of the main French TV channels.